jsenaribeiro/reactful/web/doc/review/binder.md

 ```

 **WARNING!** Custom props directive has limited support to module paradigm.
-Any import in its module will not work and it will crash the reactive server during build time.
+Any import in its module will not work and it will crash the reactful server during build time.

 <br/><br/>